 Hansen’s disease, once known as leprosy, is a bacterial infection that affects the nervous system, skin, nose, and eyes.
-It is curable.
+It is curable with antibiotics.
 But without early treatment, it can cause irreversible damage.

 In the past, people believed that Hansen’s disease could spread easily.
 Now, experts know that this is not true, and treatment can cure the infection.
 However, the treatment cannot reverse any existing damage.